pic

 Fibromyalgia services offered in Edison, Clifton, Hazlet, Jersey City and West Orange, NJ

 If you’re one of the 10 million men and women living with fibromyalgia in the United States, the experienced team at Garden State Pain & Orthopedics can help.
 This skilled team in New Jersey specializes in managing chronic painful conditions, including fibromyalgia, one of the world's most common yet misunderstood pain conditions.
 You can find relief from your fibromyalgia symptoms at Garden State Pain & Orthopedics.
-Call or book an appointment online at one of their convenient locations in Edison, Clifton, Hazlet, Paramus, or Jersey City today.
+Call or book an appointment online at one of their convenient locations in Edison, Clifton, Hazlet, West Orange, or Jersey City today.

 Fibromyalgia Q & A